medicationforall/cqterrain/README.md

 **OR**

 ### Local Installation
-From the cloned cadqueryhelper directory run.
+From the cloned cqterrain directory run.

 	pip install ./